ivafanas/sltbench/README.md

 - stable - correctness and reproducibility is a goal
 - fast - if results are stable, they should be produced as soon as possible

-This tool is learning to gain about 5% measure stability (depends on function, input and context).
+This tool is learned to gain about 5% measure stability (depends on function, input and context).
 Of course, it cannot strongly guarantee 5% stability (some functions are unstable itself, nothing helps), but it tends to.